 - The Smallest Girl in the Smallest Grade by Justin Roberts

-The Invisible Boy Activities & Resources
+The Invisible Boy Story Activities and Resources

 I have created literacy graphic organizers for The Invisible Boy.
 You can find them at my Teachers Pay Teachers store.
 There are many activities for each literacy area to differentiate depending on your student’s ability/age.
 They include activities for:

 - Inferring and Predicting

 - Making Connections